 It is therefore not desirable to specify any time limits for teaching, training or supervision periods.

 Training should be considered as a continuous process, through the initial modular training, to a period of working under supervision until such time as competence is attained.
-Individuals will extend skills and maintain competence through a process of continued professional development.
+Individuals will extend skills and maintain competence through a process of continuous training, for example, continued professional development.

 As an example, figure 3 below shows the possible progression of an animal technician throughout their career path.
 They start as a level 0 trainee technician, with no training and no experience in this field.
 Completion of training modules and working under supervision allow progression to take on functions, and eventually more senior roles.